 Once you are registered in courses it’s time to begin your transition to UBC life.
 If you are not from Vancouver and are looking for a place to live you may want to consider applying for student residence on-campus.
 There are also Orientation Programs specifically designed for UBC newcomers!
 Be sure to review the many opportunities that are exclusive to new students and participate if you choose to.

 As a new student of First Nations and Indigenous Studies, feel free to introduce yourself to the Program’s welcoming faculty and staff.
 There is also a FNIS student-run club, the First Nations Studies Student Association (FNSSA), which you can get in touch with to learn about student experiences at UBC and within FNIS specifically.
-Be sure to check out the FNSSA Facebook group, as well as the First Peoples Writing blog, which are regularly moderated by FNSSA members.
+Be sure to check out the FNSSA Facebook group or the FNSSA Facebook page, as well as the First Peoples Writing blog, which are regularly moderated by FNSSA members.

 Have we left anything off this list?
 If so, please send an email to firstname.lastname@example.org to have an item considered for this page.